anhbka/Ansible/kubernetes/Kubernetes_rhel9.md

 - Run command line check on node master:

 ```
-[root@master ~]# kubectl get nodes
+kubectl get nodes
 NAME       STATUS   ROLES           AGE   VERSION
 master     Ready    control-plane   20m   v1.30.6
 worker01   Ready    <none>          53s   v1.30.6
 ```

-- Note: If you forget to copy the command, or canâ€™t find it anymore, you can regenerate it by using the following command:
+- Note: If you forget to copy the command, or can’t find it anymore, you can regenerate it by using the following command:

 ```
 Get Join Command on Master Node